Topologically semisimple and topologically perfect topological rings: Introduction

 \Section{Split and Semisimple Abelian Categories}

 A nonzero object in an abelian category is \emph{simple} if it has no nonzero proper subobjects.
 An object is \emph{semisimple} if it is a coproduct of simple objects.
+An abelian category is called \emph{semisimple} if all its objects are semisimple.
 We will say that an abelian category $\sA$ is \emph{split} if all short exact sequences in $\sA$ split.

 \begin{lem} Every semisimple abelian category is split. \end{lem}

 \begin{proof} The following proof was suggested to us by J.~Rickard~\cite{R-MO}.
 Let $\sA$ be a semisimple abelian category, and let $f\:X\rarrow Y$ be an epimorphism in~$\sA$.
 By assumption, the object $Y$ is a coproduct of a family of simple objects, $Y=\coprod_i S_i$.
 Let $f_i\:X_i\rarrow S_i$ be the pullback of the morphism~$f$ along the split monomorphism $S_i\rarrow Y$.
 In order to show that the epimorphism~$f$ has a section, it suffices to check that so does the epimorphism~$f_i$ for every index~$i$ (see~\cite[Proposition~A.1]{CS}).